Volunteer Services & Opportunities

-Volunteers primarily provide excellent customer service, keep patients informed about delays, escort patients to corresponding waiting areas, provide pre-appointment informative phone calls to patients and contact patients to follow-up on their visit.
+Volunteers primarily provide excellent customer service; keep patients informed about delays; escort patients to corresponding waiting areas; provide pre-appointment informative phone calls to patients; and contact patients to follow-up on their visit.

-Obstetrics - Mother and Baby
+Obstetrics – Mother/Baby

-NICU Baby Cuddling
+NICU Baby Cuddling (interview required)

-Volunteers offer comfort by providing pillows and warm blankets, conversation, reading materials, directions to the cafeteria and area restaurants.
+Volunteers offer comfort by providing pillows and warm blankets, conversation, reading materials, and giving directions to the cafeteria and area restaurants.
 Volunteers escort families in crisis, arrange language interpretations and inform our patients and their families about parking options.
 Additionally, volunteers may approach patients who have no record of having a primary care physician and educate them about the benefits of a medical home.